This chapter focuses on how to enable users to reset their own passwords in secure fashion.

 favourite-restaurant=Quel est votre restaurant préféré ?

-If you change these files, you must restart OpenAM.
+After changing these files, you must restart OpenAM.

 An additional LDAP search filter you specify here is &-ed with the filter constructed for user validation to find the user entry in the data store.